mallory/e2ee/draft-e2ee.md

 --- abstract

-This document provides a definition of end-to-end encryption (E2EE) rom both the perspective of a regular internet user as well as from the perspective of required properties for implementers.
+This document provides a definition of end-to-end encryption (E2EE) from both the perspective of a regular internet user as well as from the perspective of required properties for implementers.

 --- middle